GYG-be/gyg-be.github.io/_posts/2025-03-05-Redemption-Renewal-Resurrection.md

 ## Forgiving Others

-13. **Ephesians 4:31-32** - "Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
-Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you."
+13. **[Ephesians 4:31-32](https://www.gotquestions.org/be-kind-to-one-another.html)** - "*Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
+Be kind to one another, tenderhearted, forgiving one another,* **as God in Christ forgave you.**"

 14. **Matthew 6:14-15** - "For if you forgive others their trespasses, your heavenly Father will also forgive you, but if you do not forgive others their trespasses, neither will your Father forgive your trespasses."